 The British Academy

-The term “Academic art” has since been used to refer to art sanctioned by the Royal Academy and similar institutions throughout Europe.
+The term “Academic art” has since been referred to as art sanctioned by the Royal Academy and similar European institutions.
 For the most part, the great academies favored neoclassical and romantic aesthetics and a highly polished style, generally preferring mythological, religious or historical themes.
-Brushwork was clean and virtually invisible, while perspective and shading were used to create the impression of a three-dimensional space.
+Brushwork was clean and virtually invisible, while methods like perspective and shading created the impression of a three-dimensional space.

 An Artistic Revolt